 - Choose the best site for flying XC – not the most convenient site for you!
 This might mean driving to England and going flat land flying (where it is easier to fly XC).

 Getting back is half the fun and just as much adventure as the flight itself.
-It can take longer to get back after a 10 km XC than a 100 km flight and sooner or later you’ll find public transport won’t get you all the way back.
+It can take longer to get back after a 10 km XC than a 100 km flight and sooner or later you’ll find public transport won’t get you all the way back and you need to hitch.
 Here’s some tips.

 - Pick the right spot – make sure it’s easy for passing cars to pull in.